-If what you need is a fixed capital like land or machines, the firm lends you while you pay in instalments.
+If what you need is fixed capital like land or machines, the firm lends you while you pay in instalments.

 #4.
 Growing Capital – Spend Less, Save More

-This method of getting capital to start up might delay your business plans but is one we duly recommend.
+This method of getting capital to start up your business might delay your business plans but is one we duly recommend.
 A lot of effort is needed too; this is because money doesn’t grow like grass as some claim though even grasses don’t grow overnight.

 This method will require you to reduce your expenses and save more.

 You can start off by reducing the amount of money you spend on feeding, buying fuel for your car etc.

 #5.
 Find a Sponsor

 A sponsor is someone or an organisation that pays part or all of the cost required to execute your business ideas or skills while you do something else for them in return.
 (Some may not need you to do something in return).